 Violators are subject to University disciplinary action, criminal prosecution, fine and imprisonment.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of the Detroit Mercy Alcohol Policy for anyone to consume or possess alcohol in any public or private area of campus without prior University approval.
 Organizations or groups violating alcohol/substance policies or law may be subject to sanctions by the University.

 The Department of Public Safety enforces university policy, City ordinances, and Michigan State laws that govern alcohol use.

-Information on alcoholic beverage consumption on University campuses is available in the Detroit Mercy Student Handbook and Calendar with the University Policies & Procedures at www.udmercy.edu/Life/policies/index.php.
+Information on alcoholic beverage consumption on University campuses is available on the Department of Public Safety website www.udmercy.edu/publicsafety, in the Detroit Mercy Student Handbook and Calendar as well as the University Policies & Procedures Handbook